become a handyman

 A handyman is a person that can do many different types of jobs.
-Their work varies from electrical, painting, light plumbing, woodworking, and many other duties.
-They can be self employed or employed by a business that has a lot of maintenance needs.
-It should be noted there is currently not a commonly used gender neutral term for handyman but women can also be in this profession and may use a different title such as, repair person.
+In fact, their work varies from electrical, painting, light plumbing, woodworking, and many other duties.
+Additionally, they can be self employed or employed by a business that has maintenance needs.
 If you like working with your hands and meeting people, then read on, this may be the job for you!
+Next, watch the following video to learn how to become a handyman.

 How to Become a Handyman